lzim/teampsd/chapter_2_manifesto.md

 **Team PSD integrates Scrum** principles because:

-- We need to be able keep work produced by our t**ransdisciplinary research team** on the same page with our **cross-functional team**.
+- We need to be able keep work produced by our **transdisciplinary research team** on the same page with our **cross-functional team**.
 - Therefore, we use **sprints** (epics/milestones)so that the **team priorities** can be aligned/re-aligned efficiently.
 - We also use **workgroup leads** (scrum masters), **workgroups** (owners) and **workgroup** meetings to benefit from the efficiency of **divvying up/delegating**, while also identifying **dependencies** and remove **blocks**.
 - We use **GitHub/ZenHub** and **daily huddles** to assign, scope, prioritize, manage and review our capacity, requirements, estimates - this includes **Project Kanbans, Issue Cards, Pipelines & Reporting**.